Tonino Ricci

 Tonino Ricci (23 October 1927 – 9 March 2014), sometimes credited as Anthony Richmond, was an Italian film director and screenwriter.

 Ricci was born Teodoro Ricci in Rome on October 23, 1927.

-He began working in film as an assistant director in the early 1960s and is credited in such films as The Mercenaries (1961), Sword of the Conqueror (1961), and Superargo and the Faceless Giants (1968).
-He made his directorial debut with the 1969 war film Salt in the Wound.
+He began working in film as an assistant director in the early 1960s, being credited in such films as The Mercenaries (1961), Sword of the Conqueror (1961), Erik the Conqueror (1961), Thor and the Amazon Women (1963) and Superargo and the Faceless Giants (1968).

+He made his directorial debut with the 1969 war film Salt in the Wound starring Klaus Kinski and George Hilton, for which he also contributed the story and worked on the screenplay.